happycollision/articles/2023-01-02-variant-system/article.md

 All of these and more can coexist together on your file server, perfectly separated and preserved.
-Since this system is more than just "versions" or "feature branches", we've settled on a new name: Variants.
+Since this system is more than just "versions" or "feature branches," we've settled on a new name: Variants.

 ## The architectural shift